How Long Can You Go Without Sleep?

 A lack of sleep can affect your ability to react and analyze information around you.
 Your short-term memory is also impaired, which affects your concentration.
 Sleep deprivation can also affect your emotional responses.
-Research suggests there’s a link between sleep deprivation and mood changes including anxiety, mood swings, and anger.
+Research suggests there is a link between sleep deprivation and mood changes, including anxiety, mood swings, and anger.
 Sleep debt can make these changes appear or be more noticeable.
 These are just some of the effects of not sleeping for a day.

 What Happens After a Longer Period of Sleep Deprivation?

-You’ll feel worse the longer you go without sleep.
-Symptoms are likely to become more noticeable and you’ll feel even more fatigued.
-Extended sleep deprivation can also impact your mental health.
+You will feel worse the longer you go without sleep.
+Symptoms are likely to become more noticeable and you will feel even more fatigued.
+Extended sleep deprivation can also affect your mental health.

 After the 48-hour mark, people are more likely to experience microsleeps.
-These are brief moments where you lose attention without realizing.
+These are brief moments where you lose attention without realizing it.
 Microsleeps last between a few seconds and two minutes.

 What’s the Longest Time Someone Has Gone Without Sleep?

 The most famous experiment on sleep deprivation took place in 1964.
-A high school student in California stayed awake for 264 hours for the study.
+A high school student in California stayed awake for 264 hours in the study.
 Randy Gardner experienced speech and memory problems, as well as paranoia.
 He also began hallucinating towards the end of the study.
-Despite this, he emerged with no negative long-term effects.
+Despite this, he emerged with no adverse long-term effects.